-Welcome to Katie and James at Trinity Buoy Wharf.
+Welcome to Katie and James.
 Although, now I think about it, epic doesn’t really do today justice.
 This was a very, very special day made entirely by the love of the two people there.
 London, you truly shone for them.

 I know James through a mutual love of cycling.
 We originally met because he worked for Vulpine, a cycling clothing company founded by my friend Nick.
 Vulpine make sublime clothing, right out of the top drawer.
 They make no compromises and are driven by passion and creativity.
 James was their first designer and helped set the company on the track to success.
 He’s now at Burberry.
 So we can conclude he’s rather talented.
 Nick and James are very close friends, and today Nick performed the blessing.
 Entirely as expected Nick wrote and read from the heart.
 Tears were shed.
 Smiles were broad.
 It was perfect for the day, and perfect for Katie and James.
 It’s funny to think that when we met all those years ago we’d end up stood close to the Thames today.